Eriska

-Eriska is a flat tidal island at the entrance to Loch Creran on the west coast of Scotland.
+Eriska is a relatively flat tidal island at the entrance to Loch Creran on the west coast of Scotland.

 Privately owned by the Buchanan-Smiths from 1973 until August 2016, Eriska is now owned by Creation Gem, a family-owned business from Hong Kong.
 The island is run as a hotel with wooded grounds.
 The island is evidently populated although no record for the total was provided by the census in 2001 or 2011.
+In 2022 the resident population was recorded by the census as 21.

 Geography

 The island is largely of schist and slate with the lower ground to the west as a raised beach.
 To the east of the bridge, there is a partly submerged crannog, or fortified dwelling, dating from the Bronze Age around 200 B.C.
 It is part of the Lynn of Lorn National Scenic Area, one of 40 in Scotland.

 The estate as a whole includes about 20 ha on the mainland with a Site of Special Scientific Interest.
 The island itself has been measured at 145 ha in total.